Mikejo5000/vsts-docs-pr/docs/organizations/billing/reduce-cancel-paid-vsts-users.md

 3. Update the number of paid users and then choose **Continue**.
 To cancel all your paid users, reduce this number to zero (0).

-    For example, we're going to increase our total paid users from 1 to 10:
+    For example, to increase our total paid users from one to 10:

    > [!div class="mx-imgBorder"]
 ![Change number of paid Basic users](_img/reduce-cancel-paid-vsts-users/change-quantity-of-users.png)